Trustees and Director

 CHAIRMAN, DEPUTIES AND TREASURER

-John Ripley (Chair), John Ripley graduated from Cambridge with a degree in Natural Sciences and has subsequently qualified as an ACMA.
-He worked for Unilever for 35 years, with various assignments in the UK, Netherlands and working with many developing markets, culminating in roles as Deputy Chief Financial Officer and Head of Corporate Development.
-He now has a portfolio of roles, including non-executive positions with CABI (not-for-profit organisation, owned by 46 member countries, specialising in scientific publishing, research and communication) and the Department for Children, Schools & Families.
-John has served for 8 years as a secondary school governor and is supporting other schools with a challenge to raise their performance.
-With his wife Anne, he has been a member of Bookham Baptist Church for over 25 years, with varying roles including small group leaders.
-He is an advisor to Feba Radio and trustee of the London Institute for Contemporary Christianity and is to become chair of the Church Mission Society.
+John Ripley (Chair), worked for Unilever for 35 years, with various assignments in the UK, Netherlands, where he was involved with many developing markets, culminating in roles as Deputy Chief Financial Officer and Head of Corporate Development.
+He now has a portfolio of roles, including chair of CABI (not-for-profit organisation, owned by 46 member countries, specialising in scientific publishing, research and communication); he is also governor of Kingston University.
+John has served for 9 years as a secondary school governor and is supporting other schools with a challenge to raise their performance.
+With his wife Anne, he has been a member of Bookham Baptist Church for over 25 years, with varying roles.
+He is chair of the Church Mission Society and trustee of Feba Radio.

 Christina Rees (Deputy Chair), is a writer and broadcaster, contributing to many national newspapers and journals, as well as to television and radio programmes, including Thought for the Day on BBC Radio 4.
 Christina is a Partner of Media Maxima and Director of The Churchfield Trust.
 She is an elected member of the General Synod of the Church of England and the Archbishops' Council.
 She is also Chair of WATCH (Women and the Church) and WOM (Women on the Move) and Vice-Chair of It Takes One Woman, a grant-making body for Anglican women in the developing world.